 First Offense: In-school suspension or 1-180 days out-of-school suspension.
-Subsequent Offense: 1-180 days out-of-school suspension or expulsion.
+Subsequent Offense: Possible referral to the local juvenile office, 1-180 days out-of-school suspension or expulsion.

-2. Possession of or attendance while under the influence of or soon after consuming any unauthorized prescription drug, alcohol, narcotic substance, unauthorized inhalants, counterfeit drugs, imitation controlled substances or drug-related paraphernalia, including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV or V in section 202(c) of the Controlled Substances Act.
+2. Possession of drug paraphernalia or possession of or attendance while under the influence of or soon after consuming any unauthorized prescription drug, alcohol, marijuana, narcotic substance, unauthorized inhalants, counterfeit drugs, or imitation controlled substances including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV or V in section 202(c) of the Controlled Substances Act.

 First Offense: In-school suspension or 1-180 days out-of-school suspension.
-Subsequent Offense: 11-180 days out-of-school suspension or expulsion.
+Subsequent Offense: Possible referral to the local juvenile office, 11-180 days out-of-school suspension or expulsion.

-3. Sale, purchase or distribution of any prescription drug, alcohol, narcotic substance, unauthorized inhalants, counterfeit drugs, imitation controlled substances or drug-related paraphernalia, including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV or V in section 202(c) of the Controlled Substances Act.
+3. Sale, purchase or distribution of any prescription drug, alcohol, marijuana, narcotic substance, unauthorized inhalants, counterfeit drugs, imitation controlled substances or drug-related paraphernalia, including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV or V in section 202(c) of the Controlled Substances Act.